connectomicslab/connectomemapper3/README.md

                                 not include "sub-").
 If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
+          --session_label SESSION_LABEL [SESSION_LABEL ...]
+                                The label(s) of the session that should be analyzed.
+                                The label corresponds to ses-<session_label> from the BIDS spec (so it does not include "ses-").
+If this parameter is not provided all sessions should be analyzed.
+Multiple sessions can be specified with a space separated list.
           --anat_pipeline_config ANAT_PIPELINE_CONFIG
                                 Configuration .txt file for processing stages of the anatomical MRI processing pipeline